Courses

 Covers biblical and theological bases for bioethics and develops in students the skills for ethical decision making and action.
 The course will help students to conceptualize the differences between Christian approaches and general or philosophical approaches to bioethics while introducing students to contemporary issues in biological, health care and medical ethics.

-Prerequisites: BT 111 or other introductory Bible course and major in Bible and theology, exercise and movement science, exercise science and nutrition, occupational therapy assistant, or nursing
+Prerequisites: BT 211 or BT 221, and a major in Bible and theology, exercise and movement science, exercise science and nutrition, occupational therapy assistant, nursing, pre-vet, or veterinary technology.

 This course is a survey of Christian history from the close of the New Testament to the present.
 It will focus on major doctrinal developments and the origins of the currently existing varieties of Christianity.